JezzieCode/kumbucha/README.md

 ## Features left to implement

-- __Setting up pages as individuals__
+    ⁃	__Setting up pages as individuals__
-- __Having another main image on homepage and with a transparency box with test inside.__

-## Sketching & Prototyping
+    ⁃	__Having another main image on homepage and with a transparency box with test inside.__## Sketching & Prototyping

 [Sketch pdf](https://foxyfirecode.com/PO01/sketches.pdf)

 ## Testing

-    - I have used preview in all the common webb browsers and checked them with different screen sizes.__
+    ⁃	__ I have used preview in all the common webb browsers and checked them with different screen sizes.__
-    - I ran into problem with the fist sketch when I try to implement it in html and css code.
+    ⁃	__I ran into problem with the fist sketch when I try to implement it in html and css code.
 My solution was to simplify it and bring it down to basics but still maintaining the same goals with the project.__

 ## Validator